CompSciLauren/fedcodeathon/README.md

 # ValleyFind
+## "Finding the perfect location for your next business"
 Starting a business can be stressful.
 One of the biggest challenges entrepreneurs all around the world are facing is choosing the perfect location to start their next business.
 Our team here at ValleyFind have designed an innovative one-stop solution to help entrepreneurs tackle this problem.

 Our state-of-the-art technology provides entrepreneurs with the latest, most insightful data given a specific location to help them optimize their search for the perfect location to start their next venture.